lobosan/vscode-remote-lamp/README.md

 docker-compose version 1.25.0, build 1110ad01
 ```

+> To learn more about how to install Docker Compose, go to https://docs.docker.com/compose/install/

 ### Install and setup VSCode

 Download `.deb` version of VSCode from `https://code.visualstudio.com/`, install it, open it and add the following extensions: